vuejs/vue-test-utils/docs/upgrading-to-v1/README.md

 - `find({ name: 'foo' })`
 - `find({ ref: 'my-ref' })`

-You should change those instances to be `findComponent`.
+Change them to be `findComponent`.

 You may continue using `find` on DOM nodes using the `querySelector` syntax.

 ### `isVueInstance`